markrebec/zuul/README.md

 ###Creating and using authorization abilities
 Once you've run all the generators, you'll need to run the generated migrations with `rake db:migrate` to update your database, and then it's time to start creating roles and permissions (and subjects if you don't have any).

+**Note:** There are no inherent abilities granted by assigning any roles or permissions to a subject.
+Just because you define an `:admin` role and assign it to a user, that doesn't mean they can do anything special.
+It's up to you to check whether a subject possesses those roles and permissions in your code and act accordingly.

 To create a role, all you need to do is use the `Role.create` method and supply the required fields (`slug` and `level`).
 Roles can be created within a specific context, but that's covered elsewhere in this document.

     admin = Role.create(:slug => 'admin', :level => 100)